inf112-v20/Team-Vent/deliverables/CompulsoryAssignment3.md

 Meeting Notes:

 We will use discord for voice chat, codeshare for sharing our code, awwapp for a whiteboard, and slack for chat log with links and other useful things.
-Talked even more about the our user stories.
+Talked even more about the user stories.
 (This was the day everyone had to leave campus)

 Attendance: Everyone except Caroline